 • Other ‘data processors’ which you will be informed of

 You will be informed with whom your data is intended to be shared with and may be asked for explicit consent to allow this to happen, should the need arise.

 We may also use external companies to process personal information, such as for archiving purposes.
 These companies are bound by contractual agreements to ensure that all personal data is kept confidential and secure.

 Access to personal information

-You have a right under the General Data Protection Regulations to request access to view or to obtain copies of what information the surgery holds about you and to have it amended should it be inaccurate.
+You will have a right now and under the General Data Protection Regulations to request access to view, or obtain, copies of whatever information the surgery holds about you and to have it amended, should it be inaccurate.
 In order to request this, you need to do the following:

 • You have a right of access to a copy of all of the information held about you free of charge.